JoinMarket-Org/joinmarket/README.txt

 # 1 confirm is probably enough

-TODO implement rate limiting for irc.privmsg to stop the bot being killed due to flood
+TODO implement rate limiting for irc.privmsg to stop the bot being killed due to flood i suggest creating a thread that only dispatches/writes to the irc socket

 #TODO encrypt messages between taker and maker, to stop trivial server eavesdropping
 # but that wont stop mitm